Homelessness in Scotland: Role of local councils

-If, for whatever reason, a household becomes unintentionally homeless or is threatened with homelessness, Scottish local councils have a stature duty to offer settled accommodation to applicants.
+If a household becomes unintentionally homeless or is threatened with homelessness, Scottish local councils have a stature duty to offer settled accommodation to applicants.
 If settled accommodation is unavailable at the time an application is received, the council must offer temporary accommodation.
 If a household is intentionally homeless, the local authority has no statutory duty to provide settled accommodation to applications, however, local councils may choose to do so.
 Local councils do have a duty to provide temporary accommodation, advice and assistance to assist the household secure alternative accommodation.
 Temporary accommodation must be offered to all households while awaiting an assessment decision.

 The overall statutory duty lies with the local authority the household is situated within.
 Until 28 November 2022, it was the case that if a household had no local connection to the local authority to which it applied for homelessness accommodation, but rather to another local authority in Scotland, they may be referred to the local authority they were connected with.
 However, from 29 November 2022, local authorities no longer have the authority to refer an applicant to another local authority in Scotland on the grounds of their local connection.

 Ultimately, a household can accept or refuse any offers of accommodation put to them by the local authority.
 A local authority’s duty to secure accommodation for unintentionally homeless people would be fulfilled by an offer that is refused, provided that the offer is reasonable and meets the standards required for the applicant.